Painting was my solace as a child. It was a way to escape from a frightening world and create a space that consoled me.

 I went on a long detour away from art that took me through a career in computer programming and two degrees in sociology and psychology.
 I had a longing to be an artist, and also a fear that I didn't have what it takes.

 My first step out of the corporate world was in 1993, when I was laid off from work.
 I recognized it as an opportunity to do something different, and I opened a fiber arts store called WildFiber.
-WildFiber offered all sorts of fiber arts supplies and classes with nationally- and internationally-acclaimed fiber arts teachers.
+WildFiber offered all sorts of fiber arts supplies and classes with nationally- and internationally-acclaimed fiber artists.
 Through the store I met many artists, and it strengthened confidence in my own artwork.

 My art has gone through many phases.
 In the beginning I struggled just to get something that looked decent.
 Then my focus became my materials and finding techniques for working with them.
 Later I concentrated on creating art that would sell, so I could make a living.
-And gradually I have transitioned to making art that expresses my own unique vision and style.
+And gradually I transitioned to making art that expresses my own unique vision and style.

 Because of concerns about the environment, I use repurposed, upcycled and natural materials for my work, including leftover house paint, discarded magazines, rust, contact leaf prints, and natural pigments and dyes.